Hopeless142314/lbee-restoration/README.md

 ## Installing

-[Click here to download the patch](http://github.com/Danar435/lbee-restoration/releases/latest/download/lbee-patch.zip), or download it from the [releases tab](https://github.com/Danar435/lbee-restoration/releases)!
+Download the patch from the [releases tab](https://github.com/Danar435/lbee-restoration/releases)!

-After downloading, extract the zip file and copy its contents to the game installation directory, which is usually in `C:\Program Files (x86)\Steam\steamapps\common\Little Busters!
+Afterwards, extract the zip file and copy its contents to the game installation directory, which is usually in `C:\Program Files (x86)\Steam\steamapps\common\Little Busters!
 English Edition`.
 When Windows prompts you about overwriting the files, click "Yes" to proceed.
 The patch is then installed!

-Before installing the patch, consider backing up the `files` folder and `system.cnf` file to avoid redownloading the original files if you want to revert the changes later.
+Before installing the patch, consider backing up the `files` folder and `system.cnf` file to avoid redownloading the original files in case you want to revert the changes later.
 If you've already installed the patch and want to redownload the original files, right-click the game in Steam, select "Properties", navigate to "Installed Files", and click "Verify integrity of game files".
 Steam will then redownload all of the files that were replaced.

 ## Building